Filabusi

 Filabusi is a town in the Matabeleland South Province of Zimbabwe.
-The town is the district capital of Insiza District and a service centre for the surrounding mining and farming areas.
+The town is the administrative capital of Insiza District and a service centre for the surrounding mining and farming areas.

 Location

 Filabusi lies off the Mbalabala–Mutare Road, approximately 98 km, southeast of Bulawayo, the nearest large city.
 This is approximately 91 km, by road, west of Zvishavane, in Zvishavane District.
 The geographical coordinates of Filabusi are 20°31'46.0"S, 29°17'12.0"E (Latitude:-20.529444; Longitude:29.286667).
 The town sits at an average elevation of 1087 m above mean sea level.